-NOTE: This post was originally written on April 1st, 2016 when Fuego was on Liberty Pole Way and Vive Bistro was open.
+NOTE: This post was originally written on April 1st, 2016 when Fuego was on Liberty Pole Way and Vive Bistro and Victoire were open.
 We've updated the post, pictures and links:

 Rochester's Downtown scene is in a period of rebirth.
 With new developments (Tower280), renovations (Legacy Tower, The Metropolitan, & The Sibley Building), and existing residential areas (The Temple Building Lofts), you can't deny it's changing - and growing - for the better.

 With the Liberty Pole being an iconic landmark of our city, and at what some would argue to be our city's true center, we want you to know what is available.
 Whether you are a visitor at one of our city's best hotels (Radisson, the Hyatt, and the Hilton Garden Inn), you are a long-time church goer at Grace Road Church located in the Temple Building, a student at the Eastman School of Music, or if you are a newly minted resident in one of the cool lofts, here are the best places to check out when you are around the Pole.

 Abilene Bar & Lounge

 Map It: 155 E. Main Street

 Steps inside the Hilton Garden Inn Downtown you'll find Drifters Lounge & Bar.
 Yes, it might be a restaurant in a hotel, but that doesn't matter.
 For a peek inside check out our post from September, Drifters LB: not your Average Hotel Kitchen.

 A long time Rochester favorite, this cafe serves up your favorite lattes and drinks but also great sandwiches, baked goods, granola and more.
 It's always busy, it's always good.

 And while you're at it, check out the calendar for the Eastman School of Music - you never know what free concert might be happening just next door.
 Or in the warmer weather pop over to Yogen Fruz just across the street.